Microwave 101

 So there you have it!
 That’s why Anyday’s lid that’s rimmed with metal is safe to be used in your microwave.
 And don’t skip using that lid — its steam-trapping ability is what makes Anyday so effective for cooking from-scratch delicious meals in the microwave.

-The Large Shallow Dish
+The Extra Large Dish

 Author